 🚗 Looking for the best way to get around Rome?
 Click here to check rental car rates for Italy!

-I knew the sight was definitely worth it and why it is one of the best monuments in Rome.
+I knew the landmark was worth it and that it was one of the best monuments in Rome.

 This guide will detail everything I think you should know before going to the Colosseum in Rome.
-It will include practical info, ticket prices, opening hours, and much, much more!
+It will include practical information, ticket prices, opening hours, and much more!

 Please feel free to leave your notes and suggestions in the comments section for other travelers.